VirtualFlyBrain/graph_queries/weighted_path.md

 ```

 From the shortest path algorithm we get a list of paths 0-N (index), source/target Node are the one we passed in, nodeIds is a list of node ids for each neuron along the found path (these id's match real neuron nodes) and the path is the complete path or real neuron nodes and virtual relationships (don't actually exist in PDB).
-As we only have the forward relationship plus only the virtual 'path_N' edges we temp created rather than the real 'symapsed_to' edges we first derive them by finding finding all synaped_to edges between each relationship hop (Complete Path - cp) in the path by unwinding them.
+As we only have the forward relationship plus only the virtual 'path_N' edges we temp created rather than the real 'symapsed_to' edges we first derive them by finding all synaped_to edges between each relationship hop (Complete Path - cp) in the path by unwinding them.
 We then just extract the forward paths for the same neuron hops (Forward Path - fp) so Gepptto knows which way to draw the path/edge arrows.

 ```cypher
 WITH * ORDER BY index DESC